devforkronos/Pluto-Protection/readme.md

 Pluto contains blacklists, to blacklist a script from being ran, if the script contains malicious code.

 Clean customization, with sleek gui's and login system.
-Unbreachable data / almost uncrackable.

 Pluto is currently APPLY-ONLY this meaning you would have to apply.